trnthuc3t/KTMTassembly/README.md

-*This is some basic code Assembly*
+*Here are some basic code Assembly*